Human characters who don't belong in the previous categories.

-- Establishing Character Moment: Belittling and insulting his younger son Thaddeus moments before the car accident — and then afterward blaming Thaddeus for the accident when it wasn't remotely the boy's fault.
+- Establishing Character Moment: Belittling and insulting his younger son Thaddeus moments before the car accident — and then afterward blaming Thaddeus entirely for the accident when there was blame enough to go around.

 - Evil Cripple: Downplayed.
 He's a Corrupt Corporate Executive who's also an Abusive Parent, and the car crash at the beginning of the film left him paralyzed from the waist down.
 However, while he's a definite jerkass, calling him "evil" is a bit of a stretch.